0xj3lly/Azure-Seamless-SSO-Brute-Force/README.md

-# Azure-Seamless-SSO-Brute-Force
+# Azure AD Seamless SSO Brute Forcer

-A quick nasty brute forcer for seamless SSO written in powershell, initial POC modified from https://securecloud.blog/2019/12/26/reddit-thread-answer-azure-ad-autologon-endpoint/.
+A quick nasty brute forcer for Azure AD Seamless SSO written in powershell, initial POC modified from https://securecloud.blog/2019/12/26/reddit-thread-answer-azure-ad-autologon-endpoint/.

 I'm terrible at PowerShell so theres likely to be bugs, feel free to submit pull requests.